LaughingHyena279/FO4NSFW/readme.md

 Otherwise, it will be very confusing.

-To start MCG, press and hold the Main MCG Hotkey for a couple seconds, then release.
+To start MCG, press and hold the Main MCG Hotkey for a couple seconds, then release.  <br>

-Scroll down, and select ‘Start Npc Initiative System.’
+Scroll down, and select ‘Start Npc Initiative System.’  <br>

-The menu will then close.
+The menu will then close.  <br>
 Wait until the messages stop appearing in the top left of your screen, then do the same for ‘Start Npc random sex system’ and ‘Start Player Defeat System’

-Also, if you want to play in a raider/ghoul/synth wasteland with no main quest, FO4-76 is included.
+Also, if you want to play in a raider/ghoul/synth wasteland with no main quest, FO4-76 is included.  <br>
 Open the holotape after leaving the vault to initiate it.

 A MASSIVE thanks to everyone who supports me on Patreon!
 I greatly appreciate your support!

 ## Changelog
 #### 0.0.1 - Initial Release